jordantanudjaja/Personal-Website/README.md

 # Personal-Website
-This is my own Personal Website (www.jordantanudjaja.com) that I built using the Django framework in Python.
+This is my own Personal Website (www.jordantanudjaja.com) that I built using the Django framework in Python, and deployed in Heroku.
 It serves as a digital journal filled with most of my hobbies, interests, and experiences.
 The files uploaded here are stored in Heroku PostgreSQL database and AWS S3 for media files.

 Potential improvements: Lightbox implementation for the Photography section, and better animations such as page transitions.